 Treats pain, including pain caused by arthritis (osteoarthritis, rheumatoid arthritis, or juvenile rheumatoid arthritis) in children and adults, ankylosing spondylitis, or menstrual cramps.
-Also reduces colorectal polyps in people with familial adenomatous polyposis (FAP).
 This is a non-steroidal anti-inflammatory medicine (NSAID).

 There may be other brand names for this medicine.